eBay/bascomtask/README.md

 which ones are needed; the framework will determine the minimal spanning set of tasks to actually execute, and then proceed in a dataflow-forward execution style, executing tasks once (and only when) all their inputs are available and completed.
 Since the dependency analysis is determined from the method signatures themselves, it is not possible to mistakenly execute a task before its parameters are ready.

+## General Programming Model
+1) Task methods on are activated on demand by a call to execute, get, or other access operation on CompletableFuture returned from a task method.
+2) Activation runs backward, activating that task method and all its predecessors (incoming arguments).
+3) Task methods that are ready to fire, either because all their CompletableFuture inputs have already completed or because they have no CompletableFuture inputs, are collected.
+4) All except one are spawned to new threads and all are started (one is kept for execution by the processing thread).
+5) Completion runs forward.
+Each completion checks for each of its dependents whether that dependent has all its arguments ready.
+All _those_ ready-to-fire task methods are collected.
+6) Return to step 4.

-The following diagram illustrates the thread flow among 11 tasks (circles) color-coded with the thread (there are 4 in this example) that executes them:
+The following diagram illustrates the thread flow among 12 task method invocations (circles) activated by a get() call, with execution color-coded with the thread (there are 4 in this example) that executes them:

 ![Thread Flow](doc/thread_flow.svg)

+The conventions in this diagram are:

+* Circles are task method invocations
+* Arrows are forward dependencies (the task method on the arrow end take the other task method's output as a parameter)
+* Task methods that are executed have a thick outline
+* Arrows have a thick line when they are the final argument that completes all the target inputs
+* Yellow fill in a task-method circle indicate that a value was returned and no exception was generated (in the example above, there were no exceptions but there will be in a later diagram)
+* A gray outline means the task method was never activated, so it was never executed
+* Otherwise, the color codes represent threads, of which there are 4 above indicated by green, red, blue, and orange; the calling thread in this example is green while the others are spawned by the framework

 The incoming request comes through the green thread that calls _get()_ on task 12.
 To compute its result, all the non-gray tasks (excluding 4 and 11) are required.
 The ones with no incoming paths (1, 2, and 3) are executed first,